 If you enable the REST API password, you must include this password in any API command sent to the device.

-curl -u algo:algo -X GET "http://10.12.123.12/api/info/about".
+curl -u admin:algo -X GET "https://10.12.123.12/api/info/about"

 Enable RESTful API under the Advanced Settings → Admin tab.